Oscarj-8/harari-building-permit-and-inspection-authority/README.md

 ## About Us

-Welcome to Harari Building Permit and Inspection Authority, your trusted partner in ensuring a seamless and compliant construction process.

 At Harari Building Permit and Inspection Authority, we specialize in providing comprehensive services to facilitate your construction projects.
 From Plan Consent to Design Evaluation and Building Permit, and from Building Inspection to Occupancy Permit, we are committed to ensuring your projects comply with regulatory standards while prioritizing safety and quality.

 Our team of experts is dedicated to guiding you through every step of the process, ensuring that your projects meet all necessary requirements and are completed to the highest standards.
 With our extensive experience and commitment to excellence, you can trust us to handle all aspects of your construction projects with professionalism and care.